Prior-Lab-Durham-University/carbonara/README.md

 This is expected unless you installed and licensed MODELLER separately.
 MODELLER is only needed for MODELLER-based all-atom backmapping.

+### The basic Carbonara engine runs but all-atom reconstruction does not

+This usually means the core C++ run is correctly installed, but the optional all-atom backmapping route is missing one of its external tools.
+Check whether you selected MODELLER or CG2ALL, and confirm that the selected tool is installed and available from the same Python environment used by the notebook or script.

 ---

 ## Citation